-Essential Desirable Qualifications Degree in Computer Science/Computing/ICT or equivalent 2:1 or better Experience, understanding, and knowledge The ability to teach A-level Computer Science A passion for Computing/ICT and for teaching A strong academic background and subject knowledge An excellent classroom practitioner A commitment to professional development An understanding of the needs of pupils across the ability range A teacher who can inspire and enthuse pupils and who uses a range of teaching and learning strategies for effective delivery An understanding of how to assess pupil progress An awareness of ways to raise pupil attainment A commitment to safeguarding and the welfare of students Personal qualities Good communication skills, oral and written The ability to work well as part of a team, and to build trust and openness Discretion, courtesy, honesty and integrity Reliability, punctuality, diligence and good organisation Attention to detail Self-motivated and enthusiastic Ability to work independently Passionate about education and young people Evidence of commitment to professional development
+Essential Desirable Qualifications Qualified Teacher Status (QTS) Degree in Theology, Philosophy or other relevant subject area • 2:1 or higher Experience, understanding, and knowledge A passion for Religious Studies and for teaching A strong academic background and subject knowledge An excellent classroom practitioner (or the potential to be one) A commitment to professional development An understanding of the needs of pupils across the ability range A teacher who can inspire and enthuse pupils and who uses a range of teaching and learning strategies for effective delivery An understanding of how to assess pupil progress An awareness of ways to raise pupil attainment A commitment to safeguarding and the welfare of students Good knowledge of the National Curriculum in the subject The ability to use ICT to enhance learning and aid teaching The ability to teach Religious Studies up to A Level Knowledge of the AQA GCSE specifications in Religious Studies Knowledge of the EDUQAS I A Level specifications in Religious Studies Personal qualities Good communication skills, oral and written The ability to work well as part of a team, and to build trust and openness Discretion, courtesy, honesty and integrity Reliability, punctuality, diligence and good organisation Attention to detail Self-motivated and enthusiastic Ability to work independently Passionate about education and young people Evidence of commitment to professional development

-Support for Newly Qualified Teachers (NQTs)
+Support for Early Career Teachers (ECTs)

 We will fully support you with your transition to Bournside.
-Our superb NQT Programme is overseen by a member of the senior team.
+Our superb ECT Programme is overseen by our Deputy Headteacher.

-A member of SLT will be your induction mentor during your first year.
+Will Penny will be your induction mentor during your first year.
 You will also be assigned a personal mentor based in your subject area to support you in understanding and coping with your new role.